NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 ## Download a model on web UI

-See the [oobabooga documentation](https://github.com/oobabooga/text-generation-webui/tree/main#downloading-models) for instructions for downloading models - either from within the web UI, or with the [`download-model.py`](https://github.com/oobabooga/text-generation-webui/blob/main/download-model.py) script:
+See the [oobabooga documentation](https://github.com/oobabooga/text-generation-webui/tree/main#downloading-models) for instructions for downloading models - either from within the web UI, or using the [`download-model.py`](https://github.com/oobabooga/text-generation-webui/blob/main/download-model.py) script:

 ```bash
 ./run.sh --workdir=/opt/text-generation-webui $(./autotag text-generation-webui) /bin/bash -c \
   'python3 download-model.py --output=/data/models/text-generation-webui TheBloke/Llama-2-7b-Chat-GPTQ'
 ```

 From within the web UI, select **Model** tab and navigate to "**Download model or LoRA**" section.

-You can find text generation models on [Hugging Face Hub](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending), then enter the Hugging Face username/model path (that you can click on Hugging Face model repo page to click to copy to your clipboard).
+You can find text generation models on [Hugging Face Hub](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending), then enter the Hugging Face username/model path (which you can have copied to your clipboard from the Hub).
 Then click the Download button.

 ### GGUF models